-- present an up-to-date immunization record. - present an original certified birth certificate. - provide proof of residency within the Harper Creek district. - provide a completed Harper Creek registration form. - provide a release of records form if transferring from another school. - provide an affirmation of prior discipline record. - provide proof of vision screening Kindergarten students only.
+- present an up-to-date immunization record. - present an original certified birth certificate. - provide proof of residency within the Harper Creek district(gas or electric or property tax statement). - provide a release of records form if transferring from another school. - provide an affirmation of prior discipline record. - provide proof of vision screening Kindergarten students only.